 With the graduated plan, a lower initial payment increases every two years to pay off all loan principal and interest in 10 years.

-Even though this seems like a jolly good choice, the reason why it is not always preferred is because it takes all the power and leverage away from the borrower.
+Even though this seems like a jolly good choice, the reason why it is not always preferred is that it takes all the power and leverage away from the borrower.

 Military & Other Federal Programs for Medical School Loan Repayment